Disposable camera: History

-In 1966, a French company called FEX introduced a disposable bakelite camera called "Photo Pack Matic", featuring 12 photos (4×4 cm).
+In 1966, French company FEX introduced a disposable bakelite camera called "Photo Pack Matic", featuring 12 photos (4×4 cm).

 The currently familiar disposable camera was developed by Fujifilm in 1986.
 Their QuickSnap line, known as 写ルンです (Utsurun-Desu, "It takes pictures") in Japan, used 35 mm film, while Eastman Kodak's 1987 Fling was based on 110 film.
 Kodak released a 35 mm version in 1988, and in 1989 renamed the 35 mm version the FunSaver and discontinued the 110 Fling.

+In Japan, annual sales of disposable cameras reached a maximum of more than 89 million in 1997.
+Annual sales declined to less than 5 million in 2012, but increased to more than 9 million in 2019.
+The revived popularity of disposable cameras, such as the Fujicolor Utsurundesu (1986) is an example of Showa retro.

 Common uses

 Disposable cameras are popular with tourists and people traveling around the world to save pictures of their adventures.

 Since the late 1990s, disposable cameras have become increasingly popular as wedding favors.
 Usually they are placed on tables at wedding receptions to be used by guests to capture their unique perspective of the event.
 More commonly they are available in colors to match the wedding theme such as ivory, blue, white, gold, etc.

 So-called "accident camera kits" containing film-based disposable cameras are increasingly being carried in vehicles to take images as evidence after an accident.
 The absence of batteries allows instantaneous usage even after extended storage, for example in a glove compartment.